rockettheme/docs/Docs/wordpress/plugins/rokgallery/rokgallery_administrator.md

 2. The **Upload** button initiates the upload process for selected files.
 You will see the upload status update during upload.

 Uploading images to RokGallery using the built-in file uploader is the best way to get images into RokGallery.
-The standard media uploader included in Joomla will add files to the media folders, but won't actually include them in RokGallery's directory.
+The standard media uploader included in WordPress will add files to the media folders, but won't actually include them in RokGallery's directory.

 [rokgallery_jobs_manager]: assets/rokgallery_jobs_manager.jpeg
 [rokgallery_tags]: assets/rokgallery_tags.jpeg